JAMES BOND

 1984 United Airlines James Bond Festival poster illustrated by Glenn Harrington

 In 1981 the near bankrupt United Artists was acquired by Metro-Goldwyn-Mayer, and the merged studios became known as the MGM/UA Entertainment Company.
 Octopussy (1983) was the first James Bond film to be distributed by the new company and their new logo featured on lobby cards for the first time.
-MGM/UA then packaged the first twelve films in the EON Productions series ‘A James Bond Festival’.
+MGM/UA then packaged the first twelve films in the EON Productions series as ‘A James Bond Festival’.
 A new poster (18" X 27") illustrated by Glenn Harrington (1959- ) was produced to accompany the screenings at several repertory cinemas in 1981-1983.
 Distributor United Artists had earlier presented a similar festival in London during October/November 1980, and again in January/February 1981.
 In March 1984 United Airlines chose to screen the thirteen James Bond films as in-flight entertainment and a similar poster featuring the Glenn Harrington artwork was used in promotion.
 A new series of 11" X 14" Lobby Cards were issued by MGM/UA in 1984 as the festival was still being booked in selected venues in the USA and Canada.
 As had been the case with the original release Lobby Cards there were some unusual choices of stills, with one of the Dr. No cards featuring Sean Connery with James Bond author Ian Fleming on the reactor set at Pinewood Studios.

 Dr. No 1984 reissue lobby card From Russia With Love 1984 reissue lobby card